Musician Mobile/Tablet

 Research Summarization

 Most users play music as a hobby or as a part-time job.
 Most that want to meet with other musicians that have a strong passion for music.
 I’ve concluded that users are frustrated when they get matched with incompatible musicians.
-Users want to know the level of commitment that another musician is willing to make and where their passion for music lies.
-Users are frustrated with how cluttered the information can be on some music sites and how they can't compare and contrast other musicians.
+They want to know the level of commitment that another musician is willing to make and where their passion for music lies.
+They’re frustrated with how cluttered the information can be on some music sites and how they can't compare and contrast other musicians.

 Starting the design